DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 {% endraw %}

-## Step 5 - Add a Step To Install TestCafe BrowserStack plugin
+## Step 5 - Add a Step to Install the TestCafe BrowserStack Plugin

-In order to enable TestCafe to run in the BrowserStack environment, install our [browserstack plugin](https://github.com/DevExpress/testcafe-browser-provider-browserstack).
+To enable TestCafe to run in the BrowserStack environment, install our [browserstack plugin](https://github.com/DevExpress/testcafe-browser-provider-browserstack).

 {% raw %}